Print

 4

-Heat a pot of oil to 375°F. Once hot, fry the dried potato slices in batches, ensuring not to overcrowd the pot.
-Fry for about 8 minutes until they turn a golden caramelized color—avoid letting them get too dark.
+Heat a pot of oil to 375°F. Once it reaches temperature, carefully add the dried potato slices in small batches—don’t overcrowd the pot!
+Fry for about 8 minutes, or until the chips turn a beautiful golden caramel color.
+Keep an eye on them to prevent over-browning.

 5